One of the questions I get asked the most is: “Can I keep urban chickens even though I live in the city?” And my answer is always a huge YES!

 Provide Environmental Enrichment

-Like we talked about earlier, urban chickens have more stressful lives due to different environmental circumstances than their pasture raised counterparts.
+Urban chickens can have more stressful lives due to different environmental circumstances than their pasture-raised counterparts.

 So in order to avoid negative habits such as feather picking, you need to provide your chickens with some environmental enrichment activities.